laravel/nova-docs/4.0/resources/fields.md

 ![Line presentational methods](./img/stack-field-lines.png)

-In addition to `Lines` presentational methods, you may also pass any additional classes to the field to increase the visual customization of the `Line`:
+In addition to the `Line` field's presentational methods, you may also pass any additional Tailwind classes to the field to customize the appearance of the `Line`:

 ```php
 Stack::make('Details', [